carpentries-incubator/fair-bio-practice/_episodes/04-intro-to-metadata.md

 > 10.1016/j.celrep.2019.12.078; NL5901; C. elegans
 {: .callout}

+This is a lot of information!

 > ## Challenge
 >
 > -  Which information could you have guessed without the metadata?
-> -   Discuss in pairs: based on this example, how useful do you believe
+> -  Discuss in pairs:
+> 	* how useful do you believe metadata is?
->     metadata is?
+>	* should metadata be included with public datasets?
 >
 {: .challenge}